Country selection

 See the Children/Minors; Pregnant Women, Fetuses & Neonates; and Prisoners sections for additional information about these vulnerable populations.

 DecreeNo2017-0245 states that the rights of participants who are minors must be particularly protected.
-According to MLI-17, Mali’s definition of a child/minor and the age of consent refers to individuals up to 17 years of age.
+According to MLI-17, Mali’s definition of a child/minor and the age of consent is individuals below 18 years of age.

 Per LawNo09-059, minors may be solicited for biomedical research only if they can benefit individually or collectively.